Masquerade (Wyclef Jean album): Commercial performance

 Masquerade debuted at number six on the US Billboard 200 chart, selling 82,000 copies in its first week of release.
 This became Jean’s second US top-ten album on the chart.

 The album also debuted at number two on the US Top R&B/Hip-Hop Albums chart.
-As of May 2003, the album has sold 357,000 copies in the United States.
+By May 2003, the album had sold 357,000 copies in the United States.